Mensur Suljović: PDC

 Suljović qualified for the 2008 PDC World Darts Championship through the German Darts Corporation Order of Merit.
 He defeated Andy Smith in round one but lost in the second round to eventual winner John Part.
 He then qualified for the inaugural European Championship where he beat Roland Scholten in the first round, but lost in the second round to Robert Thornton.

 Suljović topped the GDC rankings for a second straight year and played in the 2009 PDC World Darts Championship where he beat Peter Manley in the first round and lost 4–0 to Mark Dudbridge in the second round.
-With other results falling his way, Suljovic moved into the top 50 of the PDC Order of Merit.
+With other results falling his way, Suljović moved into the top 50 of the PDC Order of Merit.

-In 2009 the GDC was replaced with the European Order of Merit, but Suljovic still continued to perform well, including another second round showing in the European Championship, again beating Scholten in the first round but losing to Colin Lloyd.
+In 2009 the GDC was replaced with the European Order of Merit, but Suljović still continued to perform well, including another second round showing in the European Championship, again beating Scholten in the first round but losing to Colin Lloyd.
 His consistent performances on the European tour earned him qualification for the 2010 PDC World Darts Championship but he lost in the first round to 2004 finalist Kevin Painter.

 His performances in 2010 did not match previous years.
 He attempted to qualify for the 2010 UK Open but was unsuccessful and also failed to qualify for the 2010 European Championship.

 However, Suljović qualified for the 2011 PDC World Darts Championship and defeated Michael van Gerwen by 3 sets to 1 in the first round.
 Following that, he upset world #2 James Wade 4–2 in the last 32.
 In the round of 16, he was beaten 4–0 by Wes Newton and bowed out of the competition.